The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives of others.

 It’s no secret that after serving your country, making the transition from the military to a civilian career can be a challenge.Taking some time to self-reflect is a great start to finding a career that is a good match for your skills, strengths, and aspirations.

-The kids are going back to school, and it’s time to relax and focus on you with some good books.
+In today's busy world, it's important to relax and focus on you.
 Take time to self-reflect and retool, so you can finish what you may have started and either finish your college degree or earn the advanced degree that has long eluded you.
-Here’s your chance to get motivated to take those next steps toward a fulfilling career
+Here’s your chance to get motivated to take those next steps toward a fulfilling career.

 As the executive director of career services at an online university, a majority of the students we serve are non-traditional college students; adults with some college experience, who for a variety of reasons, never finished college.
 It’s not until they decide to make a career change, or advance in their current career that they realize they need a college degree.